 In 2020, CEED performed an update to the tool in partnership with University of Minnesota Center for Urban and Regional Affairs (CURA).
 CEED gathered feedback from community members and grassroots partners on what would be most useful to represent on the map.
 Over an iterative process we updated data sources that are currently illustrated on the tool.
 (Footnote: All the data sources that are used in the tool are publicly accessible.
 No new information was collected or analyzed as part of the development or update of this tool).
 While this map notes various burdens impacting communities, we were also intentional in noting areas of resiliency and pride throughout neighborhoods (e.g schools).

 The long-term intent is that this tool is useful from a community basis in assessing cumulative sources of pollution; potential coordination needs across multiple regulatory agencies; and needs for building local climate resiliency.

-- Use the “layers” tab to show demographic and pollution information in the Twin Cities.
+Expand the “layers” tab indicating larger themes within the map to show various demographic and pollution information in the Twin Cities.

 - Within the layers tab, make sure the box next to “Environmental Justice Atlas” is selected.

 - Expand the layers using drop down arrows.
 Make sure the top layer (indicating the larger theme) is selected to see information within each sub-layer.
 For instance, if you want to see schools in your neighborhood, select the “Public Infrastructure” theme and then select the “Schools” sub-layer.